-Power outage: Coalition demands public hearing on sector’s performance - New Telegraph
+Power Outage: Coalition Demands Public Hearing On Sector’s Performance - New Telegraph

 The coalition comprised the National Union of Electricity Employees (NUEE), the Amalgamated Union of Public Corporations, Civil Service, Technical and Recreational Services Employees (AUPCTRE), the Renevlyn Development Initiative (RDI), and the Citizens Free Service Forum (CFSF).

-In a statement issued by the Executive Director of RDI, Philip Jakpor, in Abuja, the coalition decried the deteriorating electricity situation in the country.
+In a statement issued by the Executive Director of RDI, Philip Jakpor, on Thursday in Abuja, the coalition decried the deteriorating electricity situation in the country.

 “We want the senate to immediately convene a public hearing and invite Nigerians to relate their experiences in the last 12 years of the electricity sector privatisation,” he said.